Using LDAP with Email Clients

 - Create a new message.

 - Click on the Contacts button a search field will come up.
+(Or enable the Contacts pane in newer versions of Thunderbird)

 - Select the UH LDAP address book from the Address Book: drop down.